 - Specific information for those who have diabetes can be found here: https://www.diabetes.org.uk/about_us/news/coronavirus

-If the police find people on premises flouting these rules, the police will offer strong advice for people to stop.
-Within days they will be able to follow that up with enforcement, which is likely to take the form of a fine.
+If the police find people on premises flouting these rules, they will offer strong advice for people to stop.
+However, if you are aged 18 years or over and refuse to follow their instructions you may be issued with a fixed penalty notice.